barumau/pandunia/epo/pandunia-epo.md

 ## A

 a - ĉe (en, sur)
+a dura de - dum
 a ke - kie
 a kon - kune
+a max - ankaŭ
 a medi - inter
 a min de - escepte
 a neu - ĵus